dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 }
 ```

-## Orchestration
+## App host usage

-In your AppHost project, register a SqlServer database and consume the connection using the following methods, such as <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServer%2A>:
+In your app host project, register a SqlServer database and consume the connection using the following methods, such as <xref:Aspire.Hosting.SqlServerBuilderExtensions.AddSqlServer%2A>:

 ```csharp
 var sql = builder.AddSqlServer("sql")